 Let’s break each point down.

 1) Even though Vienna is a multicultural capital, it is highly likely that people around you will be conversing in German.
 Now is the time to eavesdrop!
 Try to concentrate on people talking because this gives you the chance to familiarize yourself with the language.
 As you progress with German language classes, you will understand more of these snippets on public transport.
-At first you may recognize only a few words or phrases but as the time passes you will be able to track your progress by the amount of meaning you are able to deduce.
-In the first month of learning German, you may only make out 1-10% of the words spoken, but fast forward to six months later and you will know all about the cat of the old granny sitting across you, who apparently only eats the kibbles exclusively sold at Spar.
+At first, you may recognize only a few words or phrases but as time passes you will be able to track your progress by the amount of meaning you are able to deduce.
+In the first month of learning German, you may only make out 1-10% of the words spoken, but fast forward to six months later and you will know all about the cat of the old granny sitting across from you, who apparently only eats the kibbles exclusively sold at Spar.
 Exciting, we know!

 2) If being pulled in via your smartphone screen by popular social media and therefore losing track of time and place is no foreign concept to you, hurray for you because now you can still do that but in a way that will benefit you instead of only stressing you out due to your mental comparisons with people’s lives online.
 Instead of Instagram, Facebook and Twitter, invest your time in language applications online (such as Duolingo) that will improve your German in entertaining ways.

 3) When the headphones go in, the world goes out, we all know that.
 Listening to some of your favorite music and imagining you lead in a video clip is definitely a nice touch to your experience in public transport, but what about improving your language skills?
 Our first suggestion would be to search online for music in German, in a genre you already enjoy.
-Search Youtube, for example, for indie German/Austrian music – That’s how we discovered Annenmaykantereit five years ago, true story!
-If you are feeling adventurous, maybe tune in on a local radio station and see what comes up.
+Search Youtube, for example, for indie German/Austrian music – that’s how we discovered Annenmaykantereit five years ago, true story!
+If you are feeling adventurous, maybe tune in to a local radio station and see what comes up.